puikinsh/Bootstrap-Admin-Template/README-MODERNIZATION.md

 # 🚀 Bootstrap Admin Template Modernization

-## Phase 1 Complete: Foundation Upgrade ✅
+## Phase 1 & 2 Complete: Foundation + Modern Architecture ✅

-We have successfully completed Phase 1 of the modernization plan, migrating from the legacy Bootstrap 3 setup to a modern Bootstrap 5.3.7 development environment.
+We have successfully completed Phase 1 & 2 of the modernization plan, migrating from the legacy Bootstrap 3 setup to a cutting-edge Bootstrap 5.3.7 + Vite 6.3.5 development environment with modern JavaScript architecture.

 ## 📊 Current Status